empathy-ws/Harmful-ECA-rules-classifiers/README.md

 ## Download
 The dataset can be downloaded by sending an email to one of the authors.<br>
-This dataset should be used for academic non-commercial purposes only.<br>Any other usage is prohibited according to the IFTTT Terms of Service
+This dataset should be used for academic non-commercial purposes only.
+Any other usage is prohibited according to the IFTTT Terms of Service. <br>

 <p align="center">
   <img width="350" height="500"